gautamsi/ews-javascript-api/README.md

 ## Office 365 OAuth Support is built in
 see demo repo https://github.com/ewsjs/oauth-demo which has working example - https://github.com/ewsjs/oauth-demo/blob/main/examples/msal-node-samples/auth-code/index.js to find out how to use oAuth Token from msal.

+## March 2023 Update:
+fixes and typing cleanups, see 0.12.0 below

 ## July 2019 Update:
 You can now use this in Ionic, Cordova, Browser based process (where CORS is disabled), Outlook Add-in or Mail apps. see [`ews-js-api-browser`](https://github.com/gautamsi/ews-js-api-browser) for more detail